jinghuazhao/FM-pipeline/README.md

 No header is required for neither file.

 ### Reference panel

+The pipeline uses a reference panel in a .GEN format, taking into account directions of effect in both the GWAS summary statistics and the reference panel.
+Its development will facilitate summary statistics from a variety of consortiua as with reference panels such as the HRC and 1000Genomes.

 A .GEN file is required for each region, named such that chr${chr}_{start}_{end}.gen, together with a sample file.
 A [utility program in Stata](files/p0.do) is provided to generated such files from their whole chromosome counterpart.
 The SNPinfo.dta.gz has the following information,